Social Media Startups 2026: 351 Recently Funded Social Platforms & Creator Economy Tools

 Platforms enabling direct creator-to-audience monetization through subscriptions, tips, exclusive content, and digital products represent core infrastructure.
 These tools help creators capture value beyond platform ad revenue sharing.

-According to creator economy research, 68.8% of influencers cite brand partnerships as their top income stream, while 42% monetize through affiliate marketing, and 39% earn via sponsored content.
+Key monetization models include subscription memberships providing exclusive content access, digital product sales (courses, templates, presets), tipping and donations, brand partnership marketplaces, and virtual goods.
+According to research, 68.8% of influencers cite brand partnerships as their top income stream, while 42% monetize through affiliate marketing and 39% via sponsored content.

 2. Community Building & Management

-Community platforms benefit from higher engagement rates compared to broadcast social media, with members participating in discussions, events, and peer-to-peer interaction.
-This engagement translates into stronger creator-audience relationships and higher lifetime value.
+Community platforms benefit from higher engagement rates than broadcast social media, with members participating in discussions, events, and peer-to-peer interaction β€” translating into stronger creator-audience relationships and higher lifetime value for the companies that enable them.

 3. Influencer Marketing Platforms

-B2B software connecting brands with creators, managing campaigns, and measuring performance serves the $24 billion influencer marketing industry.
-According to HypeAuditor’s 2025 State of Influencer Marketing, nano-influencers (1K-10K followers) achieve 4.96% engagement rates, significantly outperforming mega-influencers at 1.49%.
+B2B software connecting brands with creators, managing campaigns, and measuring performance serves the $32.55 billion influencer marketing industry.
+According to HypeAuditor’s State of Influencer Marketing, nano-influencers (1K–10K followers) achieve 4.96% engagement rates, significantly outperforming mega-influencers at 1.49%.

 For insights into the broader marketing technology landscape, see our coverage of marketing startups and advertising technology companies.